MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/configure-xmpp-gateway-access-policies-and-certificates.md

 When you configure policies for support of extensible messaging and presence protocol (XMPP) federated partners, the policies apply to users of XMPP federated domains, but not to users of session initiation protocol (SIP) instant messaging (IM) service providers (for example, Windows Live), or SIP federated domains.
 You configure an XMPP Federated Partner for each XMPP federated domain that you want to allow your users to add contacts and communicate with.
 Once the policies are in place, you need to configure the XMPP Gateway certificates.

 > [!NOTE]
 > To begin the XMPP Gateway migration, you need to deploy the Lync Server 2013 XMPP Gateway, and configure access policies to enable users for Lync Server 2013 XMPP Gateway.
 All users must be moved to the Lync Server 2013 deployment before you perform these steps.
-For details, see [Configure XMPP gateway on Lync Server 2013 [W14 to W15]](configure-xmpp-gateway-on-lync-server-2013-w14-to-w15.md).
+For details, see [Configure XMPP gateway on Lync Server 2013](configure-xmpp-gateway-on-lync-server-2013.md).

 ### Configure an External Access Policy to Enable Users for Lync Server 2013 XMPP Gateway